varabyte/kobweb/README.md

 At this point, start up your Kobweb server using `kobweb run`.

 > [!IMPORTANT]
 > Remote debugging is only supported in dev mode.
-The following steps will not work for a server started
+It will not be enabled for a server started with
-> with `kobweb run --env prod`.
+> `kobweb run --env prod`.

 With your Kobweb server running and your "remote debug" run configuration selected, press the debug button.
 If everything is set up correctly, you should see a message in the IDE debugger console